 The purpose of buckets is to apply an appropriate discount.

-I based the discount on taxes, penalties, and what I felt would be reasonable given a quick sale.
+I based the discount on taxes, penalties, and what I felt would be “reasonable” in a quick sale.

-In all cases, I aimed to be as conservative as reasonably possible:
+I tried to be as conservative as possible in calculating my discount:

 - Cash (and Cash Equivalents) – No discount, it’s already cash.
 If a large portion of it were in CDs, I would discount it slightly for the early withdrawal penalty but it’s not right now.

 - Taxable Brokerage Investments – I applied a 20% discount which is extremely conservative.
-We've held most of our investments for over a year so the actual taxes are going to be much lower than 20% plus the capital gains tax rates are on just the capital gains.
-Our discount is on the entire portfolio including principal.
+We’ve held most of our investments for over a year so the actual taxes are going to be much lower than 20% plus the capital gains tax rates are on just the capital gains.
+Our discount is on the entire portfolio including the principal.

 - Retirement Investments – I applied a 30% discount.
-I have a mix of a tax deferred and tax-free investments but the bulk are in tax-deferred so I figured I'd take my 20% from the taxable brokerage discount and add the 10% penalty for early withdrawal.
+I have a mix of tax-deferred and tax-free investments but the bulk are in tax-deferred so I figured I’d take my 20% from the taxable brokerage discount and add the 10% penalty for early withdrawal.

-- Direct Investments – I applied a 50% discount because these are all very illiquid.
-They're a mix of notes and equity.
+- Direct Investments – I applied a 50% discount because these are all illiquid.
+They’re a mix of notes and equity.

 - Assets – Home – I applied a 25% discount and this is based on the difference between the purchase price of the home (setting it to the purchase price is not optimal but it’s easy – here are a few other ways to value your home) and our outstanding mortgage balance (equity).
 I don’t mark to market when it comes to the residence and I figure a 25% discount covers the fees and discount for a quick sale.

 - Assets – Car – I applied a 20% discount based on the KBB Private Party sale price.
 We value the cars once a year, in January, and leave at that.
 Plus with depreciation and the relatively low value of those cars (one car is 10 years old, the other is over five), this is a minor percentage anyway.